PDP-10/its/doc/DUMP-itstar.md

 ### Saving ITS files and extract them using itstar

 - Mount a tape image in the emulator.
-For KLH10, type Control-\\, and then
+Type Control-\\, and then for KLH10

        devmount mta0 files.tape create
        continue

-  For SIMH, type Control-E, and then
+  For SIMH, type

        attach tu0 files.tape
        continue